 - What type of incentive systems or tracking systems does the school have, if any?
 How does it encourage intrinsic motivation?
 What does disciplining look like?

+We do not use grades or token systems at Bixby, but we rely upon the natural curiosity within each child.
+“Rewards” come in the form of greater autonomy and choice over time as kids demonstrated they are ready for greater responsibility.
 This excerpt from our Family Handbook describes our underlying beliefs and approach to responding to student behavior: Behavior is a critical part of each child’s communication.
 At Bixby School, we view each child’s social, emotional and behavioral growth as a central part of the school experience.
 Our values of Respect, Responsibility and Empathy guide our classroom norms and actions, as well as our response to student behavior.
 While we expect students and adults to demonstrate these core values daily, we also know that people make mistakes.
 Growth only occurs when children are provided an opportunity to make mistakes and encouraged to take responsibility for their choices and actions.
 Our approach to student behavior is to first provide clear expectations and model them for others.
 We view poor behavior choices as an opportunity to learn and grow, and our response reflects this approach.
 Our first priority will always be to ensure the physical and emotional safety of all members of our community.

 - What’s the expectation around Homework?
 We do not typically assign homework.
 In the younger grades when kids are learning to read, the literacy teacher will recommend books to read at home or over the summer.
-Occasionally a child may have interest in a specific project and wish to continue working on it at home or if a child misses a significant amount of in-class work, we may discuss with the parent whether some time at home spent practicing or completing work is valuable.
+Occasionally a child may have an interest in a specific project and wish to continue working on it at home or if a child misses a significant amount of in-class work, we may discuss with the parent whether some time at home spent practicing or completing work is valuable.
 We believe that there is significant value to the time that kids spend on activities outside of school and want to honor each family’s ability to use that precious time for things that can’t be done at school, such as spending time together.